metabase/metabase/docs/permissions/data-sandboxes.md

 For example, you can set up a basic sandbox so that:

-- Someone with the user attribute value "Basic" will see a version of the Accounts table with a filter for `Plan = "Basic"` (rows where the Plan column matches the value "Basic")
+- Someone with the user attribute value "Basic" will see a version of the Accounts table with a filter for `Plan = "Basic"` (rows where the Plan column matches the value "Basic").
 - Someone with a "Premium" attribute will see a version of the Accounts table with the filter `Plan = "Premium"`.

 ## Choosing user attributes for data sandboxes